pypeit/PypeIt/doc/pypeit_par.rst

 ``rej_sticky``           bool               ..
 False        Propagate the rejected pixels through the stages of the flat-field fitting (i.e, from the spectral fit, to the spatial fit, and finally to the 2D residual fit).
 If False, pixels rejected in each stage are included in each subsequent stage.
 ``saturated_slits``      str                ``crash``, ``mask``, ``continue``  ``crash``    Behavior when a slit is encountered with a large fraction of saturated pixels in the flat-field.
 The options are: 'crash' - Raise an error and halt the data reduction; 'mask' - Mask the slit, meaning no science data will be extracted from the slit; 'continue' - ignore the flat-field correction, but continue with the reduction.
 ``slit_illum_pad``       int, float         ..
 5.0          The number of pixels to pad the slit edges when constructing the slit-illumination profile.
 Single value applied to both edges.
+``slit_illum_relative``  bool               ..
+False        Generate an image of the relative spectral illuminationfor a multi-slit setup.
 ``slit_trim``            int, float, tuple  ..
 3.0          The number of pixels to trim each side of the slit when selecting pixels to use for fitting the spectral response function.
 Single values are used for both slit edges; a two-tuple can be used to trim the left and right sides differently.
 ``spat_samp``            int, float         ..
 5.0          Spatial sampling for slit illumination function.
 This is the width of the median filter in pixels used to determine the slit illumination function, and thus sets the minimum scale on which the illumination function will have features.
 ``spec_samp_coarse``     int, float         ..
 50.0         bspline break point spacing in units of pixels for 2-d bspline-polynomial fit to flat field image residuals.
 This should be a large number unless you are trying to fit a sky flat with lots of narrow spectral features.